circonus-labs/circonus-irondb-datasource/ALERTING.md

 ### The Build

-Building the backend component is done using a tool called [mage](https://github.com/magefile/mage#readme).
+Building the backend component is done by `docker/build-local.sh`, or you can do it yourself using a tool called [mage](https://github.com/magefile/mage#readme).
 Once you've followed the installation instructions, run the following command, which should show very similar output:

 ```
 $ mage -v